Docker Compose

 - Image names — automatically tagged with environment and version (

-my-app-production:1.0.0) - Stack names — each environment gets its own Swarm stack
+my-app-production:1.0.0) - Stack names — each environment gets its own isolated stack or namespace

 Next: Build Strategy — choose how to build and transfer Docker images.